 Before buying anything, people like to do research online to find out the reputation of the business or product.
 Being on social media sites provides the consumer peace of mind that you are a real business and that you care enough about your company to interact with people and let them know about you.

 According to a report by Social Media Examiner, by spending six hours per week on social media, over 66% of marketers see lead generation benefits.
-That’s because social media is a great place to reach specific targets – the type of audience that will respond to your message and your offer.
+This is because social media allows you to engage with a targeted audience that is more likely to respond positively to your messages and offers.

 Develop Loyal Fans

-With hundreds of millions of users, there’s a large pool of distinct users that can be tapped into.
-Social media sites give your business an opportunity to connect with customers personally and get a feel for their needs and wants from their feedback, tweets and status updates.
+With hundreds of millions of users, a large pool of distinct users can be tapped into.
+Social media platforms allow your business to engage directly with customers, gaining valuable insights from their feedback, tweets, and status updates.
 It is also an excellent opportunity to educate your potential customers about the latest trends in your industry.

 74% of consumers rely on social media to influence their purchasing decisions.
-Today’s consumers are intelligent and tech savvy.
+Today’s consumers are intelligent and tech-savvy.
 Most will browse online and read reviews and other customer’s experiences with a product before buying.
 When you stay in front of your customer base, they’re more likely to buy from you when they need the products you sell.
 Social media marketing doesn’t just keep your company’s name in front of potential buyers; it also gives you the opportunity to constantly give them incentives to buy online.
 Businesses earn a large portion of their customer base through word-of-mouth.
-All it takes is one person who uses, appreciates and recommends your company to his/her friends and acquaintances.
-If your brand is on a social media site, than that satisfied customer can recommend your brand quickly to 1000’s of other people through the click of a button.
-Great low cost advertising.
+All it takes is one person who uses, appreciates, and recommends your company to his/her friends and acquaintances.
+If your brand is on a social media site, then that satisfied customer can recommend your brand quickly to 1000’s of other people through the click of a button.
+Great low-cost advertising.